airsidemobile/JOSESwift/README.md

 To integrate JOSESwift in your Xcode project as a Swift package, follow Apple's article on how to [add package dependencies to your app](https://developer.apple.com/documentation/xcode/adding_package_dependencies_to_your_app).

-Alternatively, when using Swift Package Manager manually include the following dependency in your `Package.swift` file:
+Alternatively, when using Swift Package Manager manually include the following dependency in your `Package.swift` file.
+See [Apple's documentation](https://developer.apple.com/documentation/swift_packages/package/dependency) for more details on specifying dependency version requirements.

 ``` swift
 .package(url: "https://github.com/airsidemobile/JOSESwift.git", .branch("master"))